ArmaAchilles/Achilles/docs/source/development/code-guidelines.rst

 The :code:`PREP` macro allows for CBA function caching, which drastically speeds up load times.

 .. note::
-    Beware through that function caching is enabled by default and as such to disable it you need to :code:`#define DISABLE_COMPILE_CACHE` above your :code:`#include "script_components.hpp"` include.
+    Beware though that function caching is enabled by default and as such to disable it you need to :code:`#define DISABLE_COMPILE_CACHE` above your :code:`#include "script_components.hpp"` include.

 3.1.
 Headers
 ^^^^^^^^^^^^